ABOUT DANIELS MILL BRIDGNORTH

 Daniels Mill and it’s impressive waterwheel have been carefully restored.

-Virtually unaltered since the 18th Century and still in the ownership of the same family for over 250 years.
+Virtually unaltered since the 18th Century and previously in the ownership of the same family for over 250 years it is now a Charitable Trust.

 Daniel’s Mill has stood on this site for many centuries, its name has changed little over the years, originally Donynges Mill it changed to Dunnings Mill in the 17th Century, was listed in the 1841 Census as Dunnells Mill and by 1880 was called Daniel’s Mill.